nachomonkey/MatrixDemos/README.md

 * `matrix_animations [[PATH]/[DEMO]]` Shows an animation from images in a directory.
 Use `-f` to adjust framerate, and `-l` and `-n` to control looping.
 Use `-g` to specify an animated gif or video
 * `matrix_scrolling [[TEXT]/[PATH]]` Scrolls text or an image from left to right.
 Use `-c` and `-f` to adjust text color and font, `-s` for speed, `-r` to repeat, and `-b` to bounce.

+Visit the [Gallery](extra/gallery.md) to see a visualization of each demo.

 ### Setting Colors:

 When setting the color on (ie. `-c` in `matrix_textswarm`) you can specify either the color's name (RED) or its hex code ("#ff000").